employment dispute arbitration in Ohio, Illinois 61349

 Arbitrator Graves requested depositions from two HR managers and ordered an independent expert to assess the company’s documentation and Johnson’s performance reviews.
 The process revealed some inconsistencies in the company’s record-keeping and a lack of documented disciplinary actions prior to termination.

-Outcome: In April 2024, arbitrator Graves issued her award siding partially with Sarah Johnson.
+Outcome: In April 2024, arbitrator Graves issued her award siding partially with the claimant.
 She concluded that while some performance flaws existed, the timing and handling of the termination suggested retaliatory motives.
 As a result, Johnson was awarded $90,000 in lost wages and damages—but not the full amount requested.
 The award also included a mandate for Midwestern Tech to revise its HR policies to better protect employee rights.

 The Johnson vs. Midwestern Tech arbitration left a lasting mark on the local business community and became a reference for other workers who felt wronged but lacked the resources for lengthy court battles.